arcticoder/extreme-field-qed-simulator/README.md

 - [Anomalous Coupling (κ) Modules](docs/anomalous_coupling.md) — parameterization and units
 - [Discovery Engine Guide](docs/DiscoveryEngineGuide.md) – **Complete guide** to κ-constraint methodology, parameter sweeps, ansätze catalog, and publication workflow
 - [Back-Reaction Assessment Guide](docs/BackReactionGuide.md) – How to interpret metrics and run systematic sweeps to assess EM ↔ spacetime viability
- - [Provenance Guide](docs/PROVENANCE.md) — how references are organized and how to add new ones for agent use
+ - [Provenance Guide](docs/PROVENANCE.md) — how references are organized and how to add new ones

 ## License
 MIT